I Feel Good (Bini song): Music video

 The music video for "I Feel Good" features vibrant 1990s and early‑2000s fashion—complete with cropped tops, beaded necklaces, braided hairstyles, and colorful clips—showcasing a playful and nostalgic aesthetic that captured fans' attention upon release.
 The music video maintains a playful, carefree vibe.
 However, the ending teases a darker upcoming release, with the band hanging by strings as lifeless marionettes and dancing on clouds.

 The video was produced by the YouMeUsMNL, directed by Amiel Kirby Balagtas, and written by Troi Bautista, Alanis Manantan.

 Live performances

-On May 2023, Bini performed "I Feel Good" at the Star Magic All-Star Games, which were held at the Mall of Asia Arena in Bay City, Pasay.
+In May 2023, Bini performed "I Feel Good" at the Star Magic All-Star Games, which were held at the Mall of Asia Arena in Bay City, Pasay.

 In November, Bini also performed at BreakTudo Awards 2023, at the roof was The Fun Roof in Poblacion, Makati, where it was nominated for International New Artist Song and won.